Meghan Markle Stuns in Never-Before-Seen Photos From Her 2015 Trip to Malta

 Meghan flashes her signature grin.

-During her trip, Meghan visited the towns of Gozo, located on the country's northern island, and Valletta, Mdina and Digli on the southern island.
+During her trip, Meghan visited the northern island of Gozo, and the capital of Valletta, as well as the city of Mdina and the village of Dingli on the southern island.

 We and our partners use cookies on this site to improve our service, perform analytics, personalize advertising, measure advertising performance, and remember website preferences.
 By using the site, you consent to these cookies.
 For more information on cookies including how to manage your consent visit our Cookie Policy.